New England Patriots: Ownership

+In September 2025, Robert Kraft agreed to sell minority stakes in the franchise: 5 percent to billionaire investor Dean Metropoulos and 3 percent to private equity firm Sixth Street.
+The deal, which still requires approval by NFL owners, values the team at around $9 billion.
+The Kraft family will retain more than 90 percent ownership.

-Head Coaches
+Head coaches

-The Patriots have had 14 head coaches throughout their history as a franchise.
-Bill Belichick has the longest tenure as head coach (23 seasons) with the Patriots, and has been coach since 2000.
+The Patriots have had 16 head coaches throughout their history as a franchise.
+On January 12, 2025, the Patriots hired Mike Vrabel as their 16th head coach in franchise history, he is the second coach in the club's history to have played for the team (2001–2008).

+Bill Belichick had the longest tenure as head coach (23 seasons) with the Patriots, and coached the team from 2000 to 2023.
 He has been widely considered one of the greatest coaches of all time, and was named a member of the NFL 100th All-Time Anniversary Team, due to his numerous accomplishments with the Patriots.
-He has specifically led the Patriots to 17 AFC East division titles, 13 appearances in the AFC Championship Game, and nine Super Bowl appearances, with a record six wins.
+He specifically led the Patriots to 17 AFC East division titles, 13 appearances in the AFC Championship Game, and nine Super Bowl appearances, with a record six wins.

-Belichick is the NFL's longest-tenured active head coach, as well as the first all-time in playoff coaching wins with 31 and third in regular season coaching wins in the NFL with 297.
+Belichick was the NFL's longest-tenured head coach at the time of his departure, as well as the first all-time in playoff coaching wins with 31 and third in regular season coaching wins in the NFL with 297.
 He is one of only three head coaches who have won six NFL titles.
-He was named the AP NFL Coach of the Year for the 2003, 2007, and 2010 seasons.
-Belichick has led the team for more regular season games (336), post-season games (42) and more complete seasons (23) than any other head coach.
-His 262 wins with the Patriots are far and away the most in franchise history, more than three times those of runner-up Mike Holovak.
+He was named the NFL Coach of the Year for the 2003, 2007, and 2010 seasons.